TSI Eligibility for Dual Credit Students

 - if the student achieves a Level II final recommended score (4000) on the English II STAAR; or

-- if the student achieves a combined score of 107 on the PSAT/NMSQT (for tests taken prior to March 5, 2016) with a minimum of 50 on the critical reading test; or
+- if the student achieves a combined score of 107 with a minimum of 50 on the reading test on a PSAT/NMSQT exam administered prior to October 15, 2015; or

 - if the student achieves a composite score of 23 on the PLAN with a 19 or higher in English or an English score of 435 on the ACT-Aspire.